Well Pump Motor Repair: When to Fix vs Replace

 How to do it:

-A replacement capacitor costs $15–$30 at most electrical supply stores.
-The whole job takes 20–30 minutes on an above-ground jet pump.
-This repair does not apply to submersible motors — the capacitor on a submersible is inside the control box, covered in Fix 2.
+A replacement capacitor costs $15-$30 at most electrical supply stores.
+The whole job takes 20-30 minutes on an above-ground jet pump.
+This repair doesn’t apply to submersible motors.
+The capacitor on a submersible is inside the control box, covered in Fix 2.

 See the Family Handyman well pump troubleshooting guide{:target=“_blank”} for additional context on motor-adjacent electrical diagnosis.